 If you use Firefox, take the following steps to clear caches of the browser:

 - Open the Firefox browser.

-If you use another web browser, surf the net and you will easily find instructions on how you can clean up caches of the major browsers, or continue reading to learn how to delete cache of any application or browser in just two clicks.
+Continue reading to learn how to delete the cache of any application or browser in just two clicks.

 - Type ~/Library/Caches in the window currently displayed and click Go.